 Dove Cameron sings How Can I Lose You

-This fabulous third chapter of “A Theatrical Song Cycle in a Four-Part Digital Series” entitled LOVE, explores human relationships through a mystical lens at love’s ironies, impediments, and expectations.
+This is the fabulous third chapter of “A Theatrical Song Cycle in a Four-Part Digital Series” entitled Love by MasterVoices.
+The production explores human relationships through a mystical lens of love’s ironies, impediments, and expectations.

 This is another installment in a wonderful, beautifully produced vital series featuring world-class composers, arrangers, actors, musicians, artists, writers, directors, and producers.
 It is thought-provoking, exciting, moving, entertaining, and essential.
 Contextualized through an ethos of “faith and longing in a secular world,” it is presented in rich, palpable, multifaceted settings, examining our arguably most vital vulnerable means of bonding and discovery.